Title V Maternal and Child Health

 MCH Block Grant Application

-We invite you to review our Title V FY2023 Block Grant Application, which also includes our FY2021 Annual Report.
-Our annual Title V Application was submitted on August 10, 2022.
-This application, along with our State Action Plan, will be our guide for the work we will continue to accomplish over the next three years.
-We are committed to continuing our efforts to collaborate with our partners and community members to ensure that our efforts and resources are aligned with the priority needs of Delaware’s mothers, children and youth with special health care needs.
+We invite you to review our FY2025 Title V Block Grant Application, which also includes our FY2023 Annual Report.
+Our annual Title V Application was submitted on July 15, 2024.
+This application, along with our State Action Plan, will guide the work we will continue to accomplish throughout the last year of this grant cycle.
+We are committed to continuing our collaboration with partners and community members to ensure that our efforts and resources are aligned with the priority needs of Delaware’s mothers, children, and youth with special health care needs.

 We welcome your ideas, suggestions, and comments on our Title V Block Grant Application.
-Additionally, if you have any input regarding our progress, we’d love to hear that as well.
+If you have any additional input regarding our progress, we’d love to hear that as well.

-Please reach out to our Title V MCH Coordinator, Elizabeth Orndorff, or our MCH Deputy Director, Crystal Sherman, with any thoughts.
-Their contact information is below.
+Please reach out to Title V MCH Coordinator Elizabeth Orndorff or MCH Deputy Director Crystal Sherman with any thoughts or suggestions.

 State Action Plan Snapshot